 The scheme also recognises the role of building users in reducing energy consumption.
 For instance, there are BCA Green Mark schemes specifically for office interior, retail outlets, restaurants and supermarkets.
 These schemes encourage businesses to design and operate their interior spaces to be more resource-efficient in their day-to-day operations and enhance the wellbeing of occupants.

-As part of the public sector’s commitment to take the lead in environmental sustainability, all major new and existing public sector buildings are designed to the highest Green Mark standard (i.e. Platinum).
-Since the launch of BCA’s Green Mark scheme in 2005, we have greened more than 40% of our buildings by gross floor area (GFA).
+As part of the public sector’s commitment to take the lead in environmental sustainability, new public sector buildings have been required to attain Green Mark certification, including Green Mark Platinum for new buildings with air-conditioned area exceeding 5,000 sqm.
+Since the launch of BCA’s Green Mark scheme in 2005, we have greened more than 43% of our buildings by gross floor area (GFA).

-As of January 2018, about 3,200 building projects in Singapore have met the BCA Green Mark standards.
-These cover more than 94 million sqm, which is around one-third of the total gross floor area of Singapore’s building stock.
+As of end-2020, over 4,000 building projects in Singapore have met the BCA Green Mark standards.
+These cover about 123 million sqm, which is more than 43% of the total gross floor area of Singapore’s building stock.

 Find out more about the scheme here.